-London’s Barnet council has awarded VolkerFitzpatrick the job to build a new rail station on the Midland Main Line and Thameslink routes.
+Barnet council awarded VolkerFitzpatrick the job to build Brent Cross West rail station in London on the Midland Main Line and Thameslink routes.

-When it opens in December 2023, Brent Cross West will be the first major new mainline station in London in over a decade, with Thameslink trains connecting central London to Brent Cross in as little as 12 minutes.
+Brent Cross West, opened in December 2023, is the first major new mainline station in London in over a decade, with Thameslink trains connecting central London to Brent Cross in as little as 12 minutes.

 The new station is essential to unlocking wider development in the area and has been designed as a gateway to a new neighbourhood called Brent Cross Town.